-"(e) The University of North Carolina or any of its constituent institutions, or designated the liaison personnel designated by that board and the constituent institutions, of those persons, shall not give, for the purpose of lobbying, athletic tickets to any designated individual, except for those who are described in G.S.
+"(e) The Board of Governors of the University of North Carolina or any of and its constituent institutions, or designated the liaison personnel designated by that board or the constituent institutions, of those persons, shall not give, for the purpose of lobbying, athletic tickets to any designated individual, except for those who are described in G.S.
 138A-3(30)j. or those who are students and receive tickets on the same basis as other students."